 Owning a dog requires unconditional love; however, it also means having added responsibility.
 For starters, what do you do with your pooch when you need to go to work, on vacation, or an event?

-The good news for you is that, especially if you already own a dog, you might be able to easily turn this need into a home-based business.
+The good news for you is that you might be able to easily turn this need into a home-based business, especially if you already own a dog.